ientebib/auto_equity_recovery/README.md

 ### Update Recipe Columns CLI Command

-A new CLI command has been added to update a recipe's `meta.yml` file with the correct Python flag columns based on enabled/disabled flags:
+A CLI command is available to update a recipe's `meta.yml` file with the correct columns based on the configured processors:

 ```bash
 lead-recovery update-recipe-columns <recipe_name>